cikoriastudio/cikoriastudio.github.io/index.md

 The apps do use third-party services that may collect information used to identify you.

-Link to the privacy policy of third-party service providers used by the app
+Link to the privacy policy of third-party service providers used by the app:

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [Unity](https://unity3d.com/legal/privacy-policy)